 - If no password has been configured, the CLI prompt appears.
 Go to the next step. - 4.
 When the CLI prompt appears, display the Menu interface by entering the menu command.
 For example:

 ProCurve# menu [Enter]

-results in:
+results in the following display:

 Figure 3-1.
-The Main Menu with Manager Privileges
+Example of the Main Menu with Manager Privileges

-For a description of Main Menu features, see "Main Menu Features" on page 3-7).
+For a description of Main Menu features, see "Main Menu Features" on page 3-7.